-At this critical moment, how our cities respond to calls to defund the police and how our nation recovers from the COVID-19 crisis will determine whether we increase inequity and further injustice or take this opportunity to rebuild a nation where we all can thrive.
+In this critical moment, how our cities respond to the movement for racial justice and how our nation recovers from the COVID-19 crisis will determine whether we increase inequity and further injustice or take this opportunity to rebuild a nation where we all can thrive.

 As we radically re-imagine the systems that shape our lives, we must take traditional, top-down planning and flip it on its head.
 We must invest the time, resources and the perseverance we know it takes to develop truly inclusive, equitable and accountable plans and policies.
 And the people most impacted by systemic racism – Black, Brown, immigrant and Native communities – must lead the way.